bilalazh/Youtube-GruvboxDark/Readme.md

 # TODO:
-- make this more uniform
+- Test and polish the code
-- Change player colors
+- Finalize it after a day of use